radstarter/RdxManifestJs/README.md

 console.log(manifestString);
 ```
 ## Limitations
-You still need to write the type manually for function calls, and no second layer utilitys have been implemented yet.
+You still need to write the type manually for function calls `'[Decimal("1.2")]'`, and no second layer utilities have been implemented yet.
 Validation of Addresses, Decimals and Ids still needs to be done.

 Contributions welcome.